uppsala-makerspace/loerdagskurser/docs/volontaerer/bli_samordnare_generated_en.md

-# Become a course coordinator
+# How to become a coordinator at the Saturday courses?

 ## How can I become a course coordinator?